Short URL for this page:

 On July 17, the men arrived at Presidio del Norte.
 The alcalde reported that the population of Presidio was about 3,100; and Echols added that "about half or less are a den of thieves."
 On July 20, the party marched down the Rio Grande valley for eight miles; then on the following day the men left the river and went up a canyon.
 On July 22, "we marched over the roughest ground I have ever seen, never conceived there could be such a country.
 I cheerfully agree with all who regard this country as impassable."37 They marched down the Lates Lengua, then finding the Comanche Trail, followed it toward Lajitas Crossing and to San Carlos.
 When a point was reached on a mountain road unsurmountable for the camels, they had to return to the base, then attempt to pass around by an arroyo on the east, but were again stopped by the ruggedness.
 They finally found a passable road that led down to the Rio Grande.
 The party was reduced to sixteen mules, all in use as riding animals.
 The camels were getting on very well.
 The party continued the march down the river in search of a suitable site for a military post.
 A few miles farther down, Echols found a place with more timber and wood than a garrison would need, with plenty of grass in the valley.
 Believing that he had accomplished his mission, Echols with his party turned homeward and early in August reached Fort Stockton.
 After resting a few days, they marched on to Camp Hudson where the detachment was returned to its organization and the camels were sent to their home station at Camp Verde.

-Colonel Lee considered the expedition a complete success and that the camel had proved its worth as a beast of burden, for he wrote to Adjutant General Indicates a West Point graduate and gives his Class.Cooper ". . . of camels whose endurance, docility, and sagacity will not fail to attract attention of p48 the Secretary of War, and but for whose reliable services the reconnaissance would have failed."38
+Colonel Lee considered the expedition a complete success and that the camel had proved its worth as a beast of burden, for he wrote to Adjutant General Indicates a West Point graduate, Class of 1815: a link to his biographical entry in Cullum's Register.Cooper ". . . of camels whose endurance, docility, and sagacity will not fail to attract attention of p48 the Secretary of War, and but for whose reliable services the reconnaissance would have failed."38

 This long reconnaissance, conducted the year before the outbreak of the Civil War, was the last important test of the camels.
 Thereafter they were used on short trips around Camp Verde and to carry supplies between San Antonio and the camp.
 Rumors of secession kept the garrison excited and upset.
 There are few records of camel activities after that summer.